GUITAR STRING ACTION & NECK RELIEF

 SETTING THE ACTION

-Place the gauge underneath the strings at the 12th Fret.
-Lightly pluck/strum each string close to the bridge to minimise free vibration and lower the the saddles until the open notes are muted.
+Simple to use - Place the gauge underneath the strings at the 12th fret and lower the the bridge until the open strings are muted.

 ADJUSTING THE ACTION